curtbraz/PhishAPI/README.md

 4) Run docker-compose via `docker-compose build` from within the PhishAPI directory.
 Then, `docker-compose up -d`. (`docker-compose down` will kill it)

 5) Visit your URL and configure your settings for notifications first.
 The Default User/Pass for basic auth is PhishAPI:PhishAPI for the config and reporting pages but I recommend changing this by editing `.htpasswd`.
 You should be good to go!
+(By default the web server listens on HTTP/80 and HTTPS/443)

 OR, Copy and Paste the Following in Ubuntu: